 - Place the tin on a rack just below the middle of the oven.
 Bake for 25 to 30 minutes until golden.
 Let it cool down almost completely before removing it from the tin.

-* The egg is not strictly necessary, so feel free to omit.
-The boterkoek will be a little more blond than golden, but tastes just as delicious.
+- The egg is not strictly necessary, so feel free to omit it.
+The boterkoek will be a little more blond than golden but tastes just as delicious.